What are famous photographers doing right on their websites? Or better yet, what are they doing awfully wrong despite being successful?

 Similar results for fonts used in regular body text, but with Open Sans (also from Google Fonts) moving into the top stop here.

-One notable insight here, though: a greater use of sans-serif fonts here (as opposed to heading font faces which included more serif options).
+One notable insight here, though: greater use of sans-serif fonts here (as opposed to heading font faces, which included more serif options).